NatashaWso2/examples/README.md

 # examples
-This repository has the source code for ballerina-by-example
+This repository has the source code for generating ballerina-by-example

 ## How to build
 The build process works on Maven and Rust.